 The mineralogical and geological composition of the asteroid surface and its surface temperature and magnetic field will be investigated with a radiometer and a camera developed by DLR, as well as a spectrometer of the Institut d'Astrophysique Spatiale and a magnetometer by TU Braunschweig.

-The duo will reach Ryugu in the summer of 2018, with Hayabusa2 returning samples to Earth in 2020.
+The duo reached Ryugu on 27 June 2018, with Hayabusa2 returning samples to Earth in 2020.

 DLR participation in the Hayabusa2 mission